pioneeresd/.config/README.md

 # .config
 This sets up this, my dotfiles, and my .local/bin directory as well as installing several required packages.

+Also note that I am assuming the use of Arcolinux or similar to start using these repos.
 You should fork these repositories, set $USER to your github username and run the following commands.